God's Waiting Room

 Directed by: Peter Turnbull

-★★★ 'Bartholomew has a bright eye for what, in the early seventies, passed for neat ideas and natty outfits, dressing her set with the kitschest of tastes and peppering her monologue with some great one-liners…' (Scotsman)
+★★★ 'Neville has a bright eye for what, in the early seventies, passed for neat ideas and natty outfits, dressing her set with the kitschest of tastes and peppering her monologue with some great one-liners…' (Scotsman)

-“Bartholomew’s one-woman show is hysterical!”
+“Neville’s one-woman show is hysterical!”
 (Mariella Frostrup, BBC2)